CHRISTINA TZANI (GR)

 Through watercolour paintings, Greek artist Christina Tzani explores strong subjects that communicate conflicting emotions, often featuring children.

 In treating sensitive subjects such as child abuse, she creates powerful and ambivalent artworks.
-Tzani´s paintings appear delicate and appealing but at the same time unsettling because of the subject choices and the contrasting colours.
-The dramatic expressions of the artworks is enhanced by the thematization of abuse depicting vulnerable but disturbing figures.
+Tzani’s paintings appear delicate and appealing, but at the same time unsettling because of the subject choices and the contrasting colours.

-The artworks don’t victimize the children but rather present them as vulnerable but proud survivors, as many of them confront the viewers staring directly into their eyes sometimes in an almost aggressive manner.
-Tzani thus plays the viewers making them voyeur of these kids as- locked by the gaze of the children and captivated by the appealing colours- they cannot look away.
+The artworks do not victimize the children, but rather present them as vulnerable, yet proud survivors, as many of them confront the audience by staring directly into their eyes in an almost aggressive manner.
+Through the gaze of the children and captivating colours, Tzani makes the viewers voyeur of the children and unable to look away.
 Tzani creates artworks that raise ambivalent feelings in the audience such as appeal, horror, guilt, fear.
-Thanks to her technical skills, Tzani’s children and their stories claim a place in the spotlight conveying powerful stories of abuse and survival.
+Thanks to her technical skills, Tzani’s children and their stories claim a place in the spotlight, conveying powerful stories of abuse and survival.

 Sweet meat Eremite